omprakash414/HMDA_Workshop2026/Day5_Handout.md

 ---

-## 2. Case Study using WGS dataset
+## 2. Case Study using 16S dataset

 - We will use 16S rRNA sequencing data to conduct a hands-on session based on a real case study